Back to Blogs

 Having guided several multinational companies through this process, we’ve found that establishing a captive center in India involves a series of well-defined steps.
 Here’s how we typically approach it with our clients:

-7-step roadmap to establish a captive center in India, from defining objectives to operational integration
+7-step roadmap to establish a captive center in India, from defining objectives to operational integration:

-Step 3: Location Selection
+Step 3: Select location

-Step 7: Operational Integration
+Step 7: Integrate operations

 Partnering with experienced service providers in India, like Wisemonk, can streamline the entire setup process by offering local expertise and hands-on support at every stage.